Tyrrrz/Onova/Readme.md

 var result = await manager.CheckForUpdatesAsync();
 if (result.CanUpdate)
 {
-    // Prepare package so that it can be applied later
+    // Prepare an update so it can be applied later
-    // (supports progress reporting and cancellation in overloads) await manager.PreparePackageAsync(result.LastPackageVersion);
+    // (supports optional progress reporting and cancellation) await manager.PrepareUpdateAsync(result.LastVersion);

-    // Launch updater that will apply package and restart application
+    // Launch an executable that will apply the update
-    // (restart can be enabled/disabled in overloads) await manager.ApplyPackageAsync(result.LastPackageVersion);
+    // (can optionally restart application on completion) await manager.LaunchUpdaterAsync(result.LastVersion);

     // External updater will wait until the application exits Environment.Exit(0);